Home Science Organic Chemistry Acetic Acid

 CH3COOH is prepared by air oxidation of acetaldehyde in the presence of a manganous ion.

-Acetic acid can be prepared by air oxidation of liquid hydrocarbon like n-butane passes under pressure at 130-230 ºC temperature in the presence of a suitable chemical catalyst like manganous ion.
+Acetic acid can be prepared by air oxidation of liquid hydrocarbon (n-butane) under pressure and at 130-230 ºC temperature in the presence of a suitable chemical catalyst like manganous ion.

-It is made in several ways.
-Melt vinegar in organic chemistry prepared by the oxidation of wort or ethyl alcohol by means of bacteria Mycoderma aceti.
+Vinegar in organic chemistry is prepared by the oxidation of wort or ethyl alcohol by means of bacteria Mycoderma aceti.

 CH3CH2OH + O2 → CH3COOH + H2O